Why Go Solar in Illinois?

 Yes!
 Through our customer portal MySunnova, you can pay your bill online, view your system production, and more.

-You can monitor your solar system’s production in the “Monitoring” section of our MySunnova customer portal.
+Your solar system functions very quietly.
+But rest assured that doesn’t mean it isn’t working.
+You can track your production through MySunnova customer portal.
 The reading of your meter is delayed approximately 24 hours.

 Solar panels are extremely durable and built to withstand the elements.
 As a Sunnova customer, your responsibilities will include:

 - Trim any trees around your solar system that may block the sun from reaching your solar panels.

 - Check that there is no accumulation of leaves, debris, snow, or critters under the solar panels.

 - In more arid climate, you may need to spray your solar panels with a garden hose to wash off built-up dust and dirt.
 You can do this while standing on the ground – we strongly advise against you climbing on your roof for any reason.